Terengganu Bucket List: What is Kuala Terengganu famous for?

 Explore new cafes and coffee houses

-If you’re in a budget but wanted to eat as much as you can in Terengganu then visit some coffee houses which are found along roadsides and villages.
-We suggest you visit the following:
+If you’re on a budget but want to eat as much as you can in Terengganu, visit some coffee houses found along roadsides and villages.
+We suggest you see the following:

 Qawa Coffee.
-Located at Jalan Budiman, this coffee shop is known for sustainable way of running their business.
-Serves sandwhiches, cakes and coffees.
-Outdoor seating are also available.
+Located at Jalan Budiman, this coffee shop is known for its sustainable way of running its business.
+Serves sandwiches, cakes, and coffees.
+Outdoor seating is also available.

 The Pallet Café.
-They serve coffee in a light bulb container and also take pride in their mixed menu, from western to local delights.
+They serve coffee in a light bulb container and take pride in their varied menu, from western to local delights.
 Try their milkshake and Vietnamese coffee.
 They’re located at 31041 Ground Floor, Taman Sri Permata.

 Mek Awang Café.
 Peranakan food are the highlights here at this café located in Chinatown.
 They also offer a mix local Chinese and Malay delights like keropok lekor, nasi hailam, Peranakan Kay Hong, ayam percik, and laksa Terengganu.